Ankit-cloud12/whisper_windows/README.md

 ## Overview

+> **⚠️ IMPORTANT: Demo Version Notice**
+> This repository currently contains a demonstration version of WhisperApp.
+The actual speech recognition functionality requires the whisper.cpp library to be properly integrated.
+The current build uses stub implementations for the Whisper functionality, allowing the application to build and run with full UI features but without actual transcription capabilities.
+>
+> To enable full functionality:
+> 1. Clone whisper.cpp into `third_party/whisper.cpp`
+> 2. Build with whisper.cpp integration enabled
+> 3. Download the required Whisper models

 WhisperApp provides real-time speech-to-text transcription on Windows using OpenAI's Whisper model through the whisper.cpp implementation.
 The application features:

 ### Core Features